git-pull/tao-of-tmux/manuscript/00-foreword.md

 [*Windows*](#windows) are what you see when tmux is open right in front of you.
-You'll learn to rename and move windows, to create, delete, move between and copy and paste been panes.
+You'll learn to rename and move windows, to create, delete, move between and copy and paste between panes.

 [*Panes*](#panes) are a terminal in a terminal.
 This is where we leave you to do your magic and get to work!